 Try it right now.
 Say the following words out loud, one at a time, followed by the first word that comes to your mind.
 Does the word association bring up any interesting insights?

 You can also use this website to play around with word association!

 Sigmund Freud also believed he could access a patient's unconscious through dream analysis and interpretation.
 All those dreams that you have had about your teeth falling out or being nude in your high school classroom?
 Freud thinks they are key pieces of information.
 A lot of his interpretation relied on symbols.
 Do you see the number 3 in your dream?
 That symbolizes the male genitalia.
 What about an umbrella?
 Also male genitalia.
 To be honest, most of the symbols in his dreams pointed in a phallic direction.
 Strange?
 Many people think so, too.

 Modern psychologists don't believe that dream interpretation reveals everything that Freud said it revealed.
 Other factors, including your diet and sleep position, may actually be influencing the content of your dreams.
 Still, dream analysis has become a part of pop culture.
 People like to interpret their dreams, and maybe they could shed some light on the stress that you're feeling or worries you may be experiencing!

 Julian Rotter and Janet E. Rafferty developed the Rotter Incomplete Sentence Blank test in 1950 to gain insight into a person's personality.
 Subjects must complete 40 sentences in 20 minutes.
 This timed element of the test produces a similar result to quick word association.
 The subject must record the first thing that comes to mind, without censoring themselves.

-Subjects cannot get a “score” on their test, but may certainly learn something new about themselves.
-If you are interested in trying out this test for yourself, you can download it!
+Subjects cannot get a "score" on their test, but may certainly learn something new about themselves.

 Ready, Set, Take Some Projective Tests!